DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

 [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API),
 [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API),
 [ApplePaySession](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaysession), or
-[SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)), TestCafe successfully proxies it over HTTP.
+[SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)), TestCafe can proxy it over HTTP.
 Otherwise, the tests fail because the page throws JavaScript errors, does not load or loads partially.

 To establish a secure HTTPS-connection, Node.js requires a valid [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) certificate (`.pfx`).
-If you have a certificate signed by a trusted authority, we recommend that you [use this certificate](#use-a-trusted-certificate) if your security policy permits.
-The browsers are then able to open the tested page without workarounds.
-Alternatively, you can [generate and use a self-signed certificate](#use-a-self-signed-certificate).
+We recommend that you [use a certificate signed by a trusted authority](#use-a-trusted-certificate).
+This allows a browser to open the tested page without workarounds.
+You can also [generate and use a self-signed certificate](#use-a-self-signed-certificate).

-> Before you try HTTPS, launch testcafe with [`--hostname localhost` CLI parameter](../../reference/command-line-interface.md#--hostname-name) or [`hostname: localhost` configuration option](../../reference/configuration-file.md#hostname).
-Since all modern browsers thread localhost as a secure origin, some built-in browser features that require secure origin (Service workers, GeoAPI) will work.
-Third-party JS features like ApplePaySession may or may not work depending on implementation.
+> Before you use HTTPS, launch testcafe with [`--hostname localhost` CLI parameter](../../reference/command-line-interface.md#--hostname-name) or [`hostname: localhost` configuration option](../../reference/configuration-file.md#hostname).
+Most modern browsers thread localhost as a secure origin, and some built-in browser features that require a secure origin (Service workers, GeoAPI) should work.
+Third-party JS features like ApplePaySession may not work depending on implementation.

 ### Use a Trusted Certificate